The Equality Act 2010: a guide for employers and employees

 - Equality Act (Sexual Orientation) Regulations 2007

 The Act is designed to help the UK become a fairer, more equitable society by regulating the way businesses and public services treat the public and employees.
 It is important employees understand their rights, as they may be covered by a key part of the legislation known as ‘protected characteristics’.
-Employers must also understand these so they can fulfill their legal obligations.
+Employers must also understand these so they can fulfil their legal obligations.

 Equality Act 2010: the nine protected characteristics